buttplugio/buttplug/spec/README.md

 If you're interested in Buttplug Development, check out our [discord server](https://discord.buttplug.io)!

-We've also got a Slack instance.
-You can request an invite by [DMing the Buttplug account on Twitter](https://twitter.com/buttplugio).

-Finally, there's a message board for development and support at [metafetish.club](https://metafetish.club).
+There's also a message board for development and support at [metafetish.club](https://metafetish.club).

 ## Building The Protocol Documents